adjust/cocos2dx_sdk/doc/ios/ios.md

 You need to add the AdjustSdk, AdSupport and iAd frameworks to your project.

-Before adding `AdjustSdk.framework` to your project, please make sure that you first copy it to the `proj.ios_mac` folder of your project.
+Before adding `AdjustSdk.framework` to your project, please make sure that you first copy and paste it into the `proj.ios_mac` folder of your project.

 Select your project in the Project Navigator.
-In the left hand side of the main view, select your target.
-In the tab `Build Phases` expand the group `Link Binary With Libraries`.
-On the bottom of that section click on the `+` button.
+In the left-hand side of the main view, select your target.
+In the tab `Build Phases`, expand the group `Link Binary With Libraries`.
+At the bottom of that section, click on the `+` button.
 Select the `AdjustSdk.framework` and click the `Add` button.
-Repeat the same steps to add the `AdSupport.framework` and `iAd.framework`.
+Repeat the same steps to add `AdSupport.framework` and `iAd.framework`.

 ![][add-the-frameworks]

 ### <a id="sdk-linker-flags">Add additional linker flags

 In order to support categories from `AdjustSdk.framework`, you should add an additional linker flag.
-Go to the `Build Settings` part of Project Settings and look for `Other Linker Flags` option.
-Add `-ObjC` flag to it.
+Go to the `Build Settings` part of Project Settings and look for the `Other Linker Flags` option.
+Add an `-ObjC` flag to it.

 ![][add-other-linker-flags]